Moonlight (American TV series): Plot

-Synopsis

 The pilot introduces Mick St. John, a private investigator who has been a vampire for over fifty years.
 He meets Beth Turner, a reporter for the online newspaper BuzzWire, at the scene of the murder of a young woman.
 Mick and Beth begin investigating the crime together, helping each other to catch the killer.
 Flashbacks to 22 years ago show a domestic fight between Mick and his ex-wife Coraline Duvall over a kidnapped girl.
 Mick sets fire to the house and rescues the girl, leaving Coraline to the fire.
 It is revealed that the little girl has grown up to be Beth, and that Mick has tried to watch over her and keep her safe over the years.
 In the present, Beth discovers that Mick is a vampire, and Mick reveals how one becomes a vampire and tells her the story of how he was turned by his bride, Coraline, on their wedding night.

 Beth asks Mick to help her friend Morgan find her stolen cameras.
 When he meets her, Mick is completely shocked; Morgan is identical to his ex-wife, Coraline.
 He becomes even more confused when his vampiric sense of smell tells him that Morgan is human.
 Mick tries to expose Morgan as Coraline, but finally comes to believe that she is a doppelgänger when he sees that she does not have the fleur de lis tattoo on her shoulder as Coraline did.
 When alone, Morgan scrubs away the heavy makeup that has been covering the tattoo.
 Beth snoops through Mick's property, and finds out Mick was the one who protected her as a little girl when she was kidnapped.
 Morgan goes with Mick to his apartment to clean up after almost getting hit by a car.
 Mick joins her in the shower and finally sees the tattoo on her shoulder, revealing her identity as Coraline.
 When Beth learns that Morgan is really Coraline, the lady who kidnapped her as a child, she goes to Mick's apartment and stabs her with a wooden stake, narrowly missing her heart, not realizing that she has become human.
 Coraline goes to hospital, but recovers and leaves after being revealed to be a vampire again.
 Beth's boyfriend Josh is kidnapped by a dangerous Los Angeles–based gang.
 Mick and Beth witness the event and drive after him, but Josh is shot.
 Beth realizes that Josh is dying, and begs Mick to turn him into a vampire; he refuses and Josh dies.
 While putting Josh's affairs in order, Beth discovers that Josh was about to propose to her.